 - Content that doesn't match what they expected to find

-To ensure that your school or district's website fulfills both its purpose of engaging and directing families to the content they care about, your homepage should answer the following five questions (in seven seconds or less!).
+To ensure that your school website design fulfills both its purpose of engaging and directing families to the content they want, your homepage should answer the following five questions:

 1. What Do You Do?

-Your homepage should make who you are and what you do obvious.
+Your school's homepage must clearly state who you are and what you do.

 To a prospective parent, nothing is more frustrating than Googling "best private schools near me" and then landing on a website where you can't tell which grades and genders are served.
-Your website visitor shouldn't have to travel far to find out whether you're a religious school, all girls or all boys school, boarding school, day school, or a public school.
+Your website visitor shouldn't have to travel far to learn whether you're a religious school, all-girls or all-boys school, boarding school, day school, or a public school.

-One of the best ways to incorporate what you do on your homepage is by simply stating it in plain text somewhere near your logo in your website's header and/or footer.
+One of the best ways to incorporate what you do on your homepage is by simply stating it in plain text near your logo in your website's header and/or footer.
 (This is also great for optimizing your website for organic search.)
-For example, Paideia School says the community and grades they serve, while the image clearly denotes that the school is co-ed.
+For example, Paideia School speaks about preparing students, while the video denotes that the school is co-ed.

-Fordham Prep incorporates a detailed statement about who they serve in the "mission" section of their homepage.
+Fordham Prep incorporates a detailed statement about who they serve in their homepage's "mission" section.
 Positioned to the left of a compelling infographic, finding this information is easy.

 And in this example from Sterling Hall School in Canada, the creativity is noted.
-SHS asks website visitors what they're looking for in a JK-8 all-boys' school.
+SHS asks visitors website visitors what's important in a JK-8 all-boys school.

 2. What Makes You Unique?